c-sh0/santacruz/README.md

 * My own version?
 Yep.

 ## Description
 Having to write custom shell scripts to parse and keep track of all the data from many different security tools is time consuming and often results in a mountain of text files.
-Other solutions to this problem often include yet more tools as well as features i'll never use nor care about.
+Other solutions to this problem often include yet more tools as well as features that are never used.
 I needed something simple, lightweight, customisable, and easy to deploy without all the bloat.
+#### For the TL;DR crowd
+* Normalize useful tool output
+* Team Collaboration

 # Getting Started
 1. Clone<br>